WebwerksRo/zbxwizz/docs/documentation.md

                         |------------------------|
 ```

+### Data import

+Importing data from CSV and XLS files is pretty straightforward.
+Importing from Zabbix involves creating a Zabbix API request, while importing using JavaScript allows an even more flexible approach by writing a script that will generate the request.
+This is worth using when one wants to reuse data from other loaded sheets.
+Check out the [Importing data](#importing-data) section.

 ### Data augmentation
-Importing data is pretty clear what it means, but let's talk a bit about data augmentation.

 Given an active sheet which has data in it, there is the possibility to extract aditional data from Zabbix for each row.